Microsoft profit, revenue beats Wall Street view; shares up

 That decline was offset by higher revenue from its Surface tablet, back-end server software and cloud-related offerings such as its online Office 365 suite of applications.

-The company said its commercial cloud-related revenue for the quarter more than doubled, and was now running at $6.3 billion a year.
-Amazon.com Inc said on Thursday its quarterly cloud revenue rose almost 50 percent to $1.57 billion, suggesting a similar annual number.
+The company said its commercial cloud-related revenue for the quarter more than doubled, and was now running at $6.3 billion (4.18 billion pounds) a year.
+Amazon.com Inc (AMZN.O) said on Thursday its quarterly cloud revenue rose almost 50 percent to $1.57 billion, suggesting a similar annual number.

 Microsoft's overall revenue rose 6 percent to $21.7 billion, above Wall Street's average forecast of $21.1 billion, according to Thomson Reuters I/B/E/S.